In the readings we heard, there are two kinds of neglect:

 Some might think this command only applies to the really rich, not us.

 To most of the Lazaruses in this world, you and I are “rich.”

 Considering the advantages most of us have, they are correct.

 Pity the rich man: he spent his life thinking he had it all;

-Yet in neglecting his fellow man, he also neglected his own soul.
+Yet in abandoning his fellow man, he lost his own soul.